georgiagrayland/Tennis-Legend/README.md

 ![Events Section iframe](readme-assets/event-p4.png)

 ## Players Page
 * The players page displays cards for 3 male players and 3 female players to look out for in the next Grand Slam tournaments.
 Each card includes key facts such as age, number of career titles so far, career prize money so far, and what their current world ranking is.
-They also include direct links to each players instagram page, which open up in a new tab.
+They also include direct links to each players Instagram page, which open up in a new tab.

 ![players section](readme-assets/tennis-legend-player-cards.png)

-* Further down this page there are two videos demonstrating some of the most exciting plays from some of the mentioned players.
+* Further down this page there are two YouTube videos demonstrating some of the most exciting plays from some of the mentioned players.
 These videos can be controlled directly on the Tennis Legend website.

 ![Best Videos Section](readme-assets/best-videos.png)